National Archives of Ireland: The National Archives Act 1986

-Under the NAA of 1986, Government Departments and their agencies were ordered to transfer any records that were thirty years old or over to the archives, where they could be viewed by the public.
+Under the National Archives Act 1986, government departments and their agencies were ordered to transfer any records that were thirty years old or over to the archives, where they could be viewed by the public.
 Records that have not been permitted for public inspection for over thirty years must be reviewed at least every five years following to see if they can be released for public viewing.
 The NAA of 1986 also established the National Archives Advisory Council and Director of the archives to oversee matters affecting the archives and advise the Taoiseach on any concerns relating to the archives.

 Divisions of the Archives

 Archives Storage and Preservation Division

 The Archives Storage and Preservation Division is tasked with the care and maintenance of records within the holdings of the National Archives of Ireland to ensure their long-term survival.
 They have been given the duties of accommodation, conservation and preservation, reprographics, document productions and returns, and disaster prevention and planning.
 As the National Archives Act calls for annual transfers of government records, the Archives Storage and Preservation Division manages the records space to ensure there is room for the new documents.
 To make sure each record is stored properly and can be easily found later, they also create and maintain databases to map out the collections.
 To encourage the preservation of materials, this division not only responds to the daily demands of the public for physical copied and digital material, but also works on long-term projects to create copies of original documents that can be used as surrogates in place of the original as hardcopy, digital, or microfilm formats.
 This process prevents constant handling, and potential damaging, of the original document, allowing it to be preserved longer for future generations.

 In their role of accommodation, this division keeps a close eye on the integrity of the buildings and environments the records of the archives are stored in.
 This entails making sure the buildings their records are stored in are able to withstand potential catastrophic events, and if not, working to either move the holdings to a safer location or revamping the building to the best of their capabilities to make sure the records have a lower chance of being damaged.
 To continue the ensured safety of their collections, the Archives Storage and Preservation Division also carefully considers disaster prevention and planning.
 In case of disaster, there is a contingency plan in place for saving or evacuating important documents.

 As one of their more daily duties, this division provides services to the public and the archival staff by removing documents from storage and returning them after use.
 The National Archives of Ireland uses computers to track this process to provide a reviewable trail.
 This allows the archives to follow up on any items that are notes as missing or damaged after they have left their placement in holding.